Malta – World War 2. First visit to maltagc70? CLICK HERE

 72 enemy aircraft attacked Malta today as an incoming convoy approached bringing essential supplies to the Island.
 A massive attempted raid on the convoy at 1230 hrs was driven off by Malta’s Hurricane squadrons, airborne to protect the vessels.
 Less than an hour later, raiders returned for a heavy bombing raid on the Hurricane base at Ta Qali, causing heavy casualties in the town of Mosta.
 All ships arrive safely in Grand Harbour.

 CONVOY DOCKS SAFELY DESPITE RAIDS

-Ajax, Clan Ferguson and City of Calcutta steamed into Grand Harbour this afternoon, bringing 30000 tons of supplies for Malta.
-The convoy left Alexandria on 16 January in two groups, with the aim of dividing the attention of the enemy, before merging yesterday for the final run to Malta.
+Ajax, Clan Ferguson and City of Calcutta steamed into Grand Harbour this afternoon, bringing reinforcements and 30000 tons of supplies for Malta.
+(1) The convoy left Alexandria on 16 January in two groups, with the aim of dividing the attention of the enemy, before merging yesterday for the final run to Malta.
 The Island’s Royal Navy Force K set out to relieve the protection vessels and cover the convoy’s approach, supported by RAF Hurricane aircraft.

 AIR RAIDS 19 JANUARY 1942

 Weather Wind south west.
 80% low clouds.
 Bright periods with thundery showers.